 Is this a good time to buy?

-Edmonton, the capital of Alberta, offers a vibrant and dynamic lifestyle that blends urban amenities with a strong sense of community spirit.
+According to recent global city reports, Metro Edmonton holds a strong position among the world's top one hundred cities, supported by a growing population.
+As the capital of Alberta, Edmonton offers a vibrant and dynamic lifestyle that blends urban amenities with a strong sense of community spirit.
 While it may not always rank as highly on the same global livability lists as its southern neighbour, it boasts its own unique set of advantages that make it a compelling place to call home.

 A Festival City with a Cultural Heart: Edmonton is renowned as "Canada's Festival City," hosting a diverse array of events throughout the year.
 From the world-famous Edmonton International Fringe Theatre Festival to the Edmonton Folk Music Festival, there's always something happening to engage and entertain.
 The city's thriving arts scene, including the Art Gallery of Alberta and the Citadel Theatre, contributes to its rich cultural landscape.